The golden rules of PR crisis management

 However, you can always prepare to a PR crisis.
 It’s not an easy task, as you never know what might hit you and how long the crisis will take.

 When it comes to handling a PR crisis, you should always expect the unexpected.

-How to handle a PR crisis?
+How to handle crisis communications?